Parking lot: Sweden and Denmark

 In Sweden and Denmark, there are legally two types of car parking, either on streets and roads, or on private land.
 A parking violation on streets is a traffic crime, resulting in fines.
 A parking violation on private land (also if owned by the city) is a contract violation and gives additional parking fee (kontrollavgift = check fee).
 The difference is small for the car owner and the owner is always responsible.

 United Kingdom

 The United Kingdom has two types of car parking: either on public or on private land.
-The difference is that the police will investigate any reported accident on public land but have no legal obligation and will not do so on private land.
-Public road is defined by the Road Traffic Act 1972 and (Amendment) Regulations 1988 S.I.
-1988/1036 as: "Road", in relation to England and Wales, means any highway and any other road to which the public has access, and includes bridges over which a road passes.
+The police will investigate any reported accident on public land but have no legal obligation and will not do so on private land.
+Public road is defined by the Road Traffic Act 1972 and the Road Traffic Act 1972 (Amendment) Regulations 1988 (SI 1988/1036) as: "Road", in relation to England and Wales, means any highway and any other road to which the public has access, and includes bridges over which a road passes.
 There is also a House of Lords judgment on this matter.

 Civil enforcement officers enforce parking restrictions on public, council-run car parks.
 These include failure to purchase a ticket as payment (if available)/not parking in a marked bay/other offences.